Borno State University

 Borno State University is in Maiduguri, Borno State, Nigeria.
 It was established in 2016.
 It has five faculties with over 20 departments.
 The pioneer and current vice chancellor of the university is Prof. Umar Kyari Sandabe.
-In June 2021, the university's senate building was inaugurated by Muhammadu Buhari the current president of Nigeria.
+In June 2021, the university's senate building was inaugurated by Muhammadu Buhari, former president of Nigeria.
+The institution's pioneer Vice-Chancellor was Prof. Umar Kyari Sandabe.
+In October 2024, Prof. Babagana Gutti was appointed as the substantive Vice-Chancellor.

+In January 2025, Gov. Babagana Zulum of Borno State approved the renaming of the institution to Kashim Ibrahim University, Maiduguri, to honour the first Northern Nigeria’s first Governor, Sir Kashim Ibrahim.